sst/guide/_examples/how-to-use-thundra-to-monitor-your-serverless-app.md

 [Thundra](https://thundra.io/) offers [Thundra APM - Application Performance Monitoring for Serverless and Containers](https://thundra.io/apm).

-To get started, [sign up for an account](https://console.thundra.io/landing/).
-Then [follow the steps in the quick start guide](https://apm.docs.thundra.io/getting-started/quick-start-guide/connect-thundra) to deploy their stack into the AWS account you wish to monitor.
+To get started, [sign up for an account](https://console.thundra.io/landing/) in Thundra.

 Next, go to the [**Projects**](https://apm.thundra.io/projects) page of your Thundra dashboard and copy the API key.